 Who Can Do a Pay for Deletion

 Pay for deletions can be done with original creditors or collection agencies.
 Some collection agencies will tell you it is illegal for them to delete collection entries.
-That is a lie.
 The furnisher of information can remove what they have instructed the credit bureaus to report.
-Just like they put the negative entry on your credit reports, they have the power to delete it.

 Settle Collection Agency Debt for Less